pawpflawf/wolf-command/README.md

 - **/wolf sit**: Sets wolves to sitting

 ### Permissions ###
+- **wolf.state.sit**: Allows player to set wolves to sitting
-- **wolf.sitstand**: Allows player to set wolves to sitting / standing
+- **wolf.state.stand**: Allows player to set wolves to standing
+- **wolf.attack.send**: Allows player to send standing wolves to attack a ranged mob
+- **wolf.attack.cancel**: Allows player to set cancel ranged wolf attack
+- **wolf.attack.cancel.teleport**: Forces standing wolves to teleport back to the player upon cancelled range attack

 ### Long Range Attacking ###
 - Left clicking a mob within 40 blocks, with a stick, will set that mob as the active target for all standing tamed wolves!